VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-The three type discussed so far all assume that the vectors we combine are of the same length.
+The three types discussed so far all assume that the vectors we combine are of the same length.
 What happens when they are not?
 Let's generate a vector with five entries.
 Because we have not particular data for this example, we can just fill it with a sequence from 1 though 5.